R for Biologists course

 1. Plot a boxplot.
 Do the samples look any different to the normalised counts?

-2. Make subplots for the same set of 8 genes.
+2. Make subplots using jitter plots for the same set of 8 genes.
 Do they look any different to the normalised counts?

 1. The normalised counts for another data set ‘GSE63310_GeneLvel_Normalized(CPM.an.TMM)_data.csv’ are also available.
-Plot boxplots and violin plots colouring the samples using different columns in the metadata file.
+Make 2 boxplots, one colouring the samples by strain/background and one colouring them by age.

 Exercise 2: reading data, cleaning and reformatting